 Some Hostas are made for the shade, and some for the sun.
 Most people associate them with shade gardens.
 However, some varieties are sun worshippers.
-When choosing which type to include in a garden, consider how much light the space receives.
+When choosing which type to include in a garden, consider how much light space receives.

 The sun-loving Hostas usually have golden leaves and fragrant flowers.
 Some of the white, or variegated, leaved ones also fair pretty well in direct sunlight.
 Here are a few popular choices:

 The blue type needs the most amount of shade.
-This is because the blue color actually comes from a waxy coating on the surface of the leaf.
+This is because the blue color comes from a waxy coating on the surface of the leaf.
 In direct light, this coating can melt, leaving the plant vulnerable to burns.
 Most green Hostas also require some degree of shade.
 A few good ones are:

 Create shade by adding shrubs.
 Arbors, pergolas, and trellises with climbing vines also an attractive way to provide shelter from sunlight.

 Prune dead leaves and flower stalks as they die off to encourage new leaf growth.

 Watch for slugs and apply appropriate treatments according to the package directions.
 A note of caution: slug bait can be highly toxic to pets and small animals, so are sure to keep it out of reach.